elliz/greenshoots/README.md

 greenshoots
 ===========

-github pages trial for Greenshoots
+Github pages trial for Greenshoots

-look at it at http://elliz.github.io/greenshoots very much a work in progress playing with Jekyll
+Look at it at http://elliz.github.io/greenshoots very much a work in progress playing with Jekyll

+Remember to change to the gh-pages branch